TD2009/Computer-Vision-Projects/README.md

 So far only 2 workouts possible: Forearm curls and lateral raises Shows the amount of reps per arm
 "q" to quit the code

+#Custom Computer Vision Model Maker

+This code makes a custom model that you can use to identify anything.
+Make sure the data has the same background in every image you take for maximum accuracy!